Alfred John Webb

 Story:

-Alfred's brother Charles Frederic Ratcliffe (b.1890) also served in the war, with the Dorsetshire Regiment.
-His half brother Reginald Claude Eldon (b.1898) was sadly killed in 1916 while attached to the Wiltshire Regiment in France.
+Alfred's brother Charles Frederic Ratcliffe Webb (b.1890) also served in the war, with the Dorsetshire Regiment.
+His half brother Reginald Claude Eldon Webb (b.1898) was sadly killed in 1916 while attached to the Wiltshire Regiment in France.

 Images: